syncfusion-content/winui-docs/winui/Ribbon/RibbonCompactSizing.md

 ## Applying compact sizing for Ribbon control

-Compact sizing is implemented through a unique resource dictionary that can be specified in your application at either the page level or a specific layout.
-The resource dictionary is available in the WinUI Nuget package.
+Compact sizing is implemented by a unique resource dictionary that can be specified in your application at either the page level or a specific layout.
+The resource dictionary is available in the WinUI NuGet package.

 The following examples show how the Compact style can be applied for the window and an individual Grid control.